It hasn't even been a year since the original Samsung Galaxy Note

 Contacts are brought across with pictures and then you get a huge thumbnail when you call them or they call you.

-Yes, we know that's a small thing and it's something that's been around for years, but there's just something nice about seeing a nice big shot of Mum when she calls.
+we know that's a small thing and it's something that's been around for

 It's amazing how many OEM's tinker with this most basic of functions, unfortunately.